apache/beam/Communication-strategy-DRAFT.md

 ![Beam online content map fina version](/comms-mapV2.svg)

 ## Step 2: Create the Apache Beam communications logic model
 A [logic model](https://en.wikipedia.org/wiki/Logic_model) is a hypothesized description of the chain of causes and effects leading to an outcome of interest.
-Here, you can see the channels we mapped out on step 1 at the bottom, and how they work towards shared goals.
+Here, you can see how the channels mapped out on step 1 at the bottom work towards shared goals.

 ![Beam communications logic model](/comms-logic-model.svg)